opentoonz/opentoonz_docs/source/rendering_the_animation.rst

     Do one of the following:

-    - Click the **Remove** (|remove|) button in the bottom bar of the Tasks pane.
+    - Click the **Remove** (|remove|) button in the top bar of the Tasks pane.

-    - Right-click any selected task in the list and choose Remove from the menu that opens.
+    - Right-click any selected task in the list and choose **Remove** from the menu that opens.

 .. tip:: **To Add or Remove tasks from the Dependencies list:**

     Do one of the following:

-    - To Add a task to the dependencies list, select a task in the task list on the right and click the **Add** button.
+    - To Add a task to the dependencies list, select a task in the task list on the right and click the **<< Add** button.

-    - To Remove a task from the dependencies list, select a task in the dependencies list on the left, and click the **Remove** button.
+    - To Remove a task from the dependencies list, select a task in the dependencies list on the left, and click the **Remove >>** button.

 .. _using_chunks_when_rendering_tasks: